AntoniaTurcatto/AntoniaTurcatto/README.md

 ## Computar Engineering student

-- 🔭 I’m currently working in an ERP
+- 🔭 I’m currently working in an ERP with Delphi
 - ⚙️ learning Rust and C
 - 🎶 I also know how to play piano and guitar